-It was not stated in the report online what happened to the bear at the cave, but doubtlessly the so-called authorities destroyed it; killing is their way of managing wild animals!
-Every year in early December, the bear killers of New Jersey organize hunts and go into the woods and kill every black bear they can find – and all of this killing is done just to reduce the number of bears!
-In last year alone, these misguided “vigilantes” killed over 500 black bears.
+It was not stated in the report online what happened to the bear at the cave, but doubtlessly, the so-called authorities destroyed it; killing is their way of managing wild animals!
+Every year in early December, the bear killers of New Jersey organize hunts and go into the woods and kill every black bear they can find – and all of this killing is done by blood-thirsty fanatics; in the last year alone over 500 black bears were slaughtered.

 Chris Christy, the Governor of New Jersey has taken no action to stop this massacre.
 All of the politicians have turned a blind eye to the unnecessary slaughter of black bears.
 Unscrupulous people who have no respect for nature or wild animals are carrying out this animal genocide.

-Of all the organizations that are “supposed” to be protecting wildlife where are they every December when the bear killers are on the rampage in New Jersey?
+Of all the organizations that are “supposed” to be protecting wildlife, where are these organizations every December when the bear killers are on the rampage in New Jersey?
 Why aren’t these people taking a stand for the bears?
-It is obvious that most of these organizations are only scams and it is also quite clear that all of the humane societies only work for pets like cats and dogs!
+It is obvious that most of these organizations are only scams, and it is also quite clear that all of the humane societies only work for pets like cats and dogs!

 The “destroyers” of wildlife vastly outnumber the people who want to protect wildlife.
 To get to the heart of the problem of protecting wild animals, it is necessary to know what makes the “destroyers” of wildlife.
 As a whole, these people grew up following bloody traditions of overkill, engaging in sports hunting and trophy hunting.